rafaelcamargo/publications-lab/publications/components-beyond-reuse.md

 ![view-into-components](https://user-images.githubusercontent.com/4738687/35625921-2fc52e08-067b-11e8-9c2c-460e79a87dd5.png)

 Why should be the entire homepage controlled by one piece of code only?
 That doesn't make sense.
-As much you concentrate responsibility, less you enjoy the power of flexibility.
+The more you concentrate responsibility, less you enjoy the power of flexibility.

 ## Flexibility